This post was most recently updated on September 1st, 2021

 Brand protection: For an advertiser, protecting their brand is very important.
 With Real Time Bidding advertisers can specify where to promote their products or services and use ad verification services to prevent their ads from showing on illicit websites or pages.

-IAB’s Technology Lab has recently released the OpenRTB 3.0 solution, a next generation version of the original Real Time Bidding from 2010 to the public for its initial commenting period.
+IAB’s Technology Lab has recently released the OpenRTB 3.0 solution, a next-generation version of the original Real Time Bidding from 2010 to the public for its initial commenting period.
 The focus of this release is increasing security and trust by providing better transparency to buyers and integrating recent improvements within the industry such as the Ads.txt initiative.

-As with most developments from IAB, there is a commenting period in which the Technology Lab looks at feedback given by the public and industry experts to improve on their initial offering.
+As with most developments from IAB, there is a commenting period in which the Technology Lab looks at the feedback given by the public and industry experts to improve on their initial offering.
 For OpenRTB 3.0 there will be two commenting phases which includes feedback on the technology framework and specifications.
 This period will total approximately 90 days until 15 December 2017 whereafter the final OpenRTB 3.0 model will officially be released early 2018.

 Some of the updates to the framework proposed are: